“Feed My Sheep”

 We who are called to be pastor/shepherds in the church must employ the same leadership, emphasizing the ministry of the Word of God for the sake of feeding God’s sheep, and giving instruction to caring for the needs of the church.

-When the Word of God is given its proper place these healthy aspects of the church will result :
+When the Word of God is given its proper place, the strength of the church will result :

 Spiritual Health: Believers who are fed from the pulpit with the healthy “food” of the Word of God will increase in spiritual health.
 Just like natural food, the lack thereof will result in spiritual fatigue and believers becoming spiritually weak and malnourished.
 Proper teaching and preaching of the Word of God results in the health of the believer and the strengthening of the soul.

-Spiritual Growth: SWhen the Word of God is regularly and effectively taught, the result will be the spiritual maturity and growth of God’s people.
+Spiritual Growth: When the ministry of the Word is properly done, a challenge will go forth to God’s people to grow and mature.
 This together with discipleship principles, teaching believers that they themselves can have a vital relationship with God in the Word of God, prayer, and worship, and ministry to others, will have profound effect in the lives of God’s people When the urging of teachers is be “doers of the Word, and not hearers only,” (James 1:22), the church will grow and become mature in faith.
 When such teaching and training is absent in the pulpit, the life of the believer may be stunted in their spiritual growth.

 Unity and Love: The Testimony of Jesus to the World: Jesus prayed before entering the Garden of Gethsemene that the church would be one.